Established 1971 | Registered with The Royal Kennel Club

-Working Cockers In Action
+Working Cockers in Action

-As previous mentioned, the Cocker Spaniel is a popular gundog – it is an active, good-natured, sporting dog, whether the type is of show or working strain.
+The Cocker Spaniel is a popular gundog – it is an active, good-natured, sporting dog, whether the type is of show or working strain.

 A group of Working Cockers